July 11, 2020 - LiveAuctioneers Account Security

 What Information Was Involved

-The data that has been exposed includes user account information like names, email addresses, mailing addresses, phone numbers, visit history, and encrypted passwords (the unauthorised party however managed to decrypt passwords after the cyber attack).
+The data that has been exposed includes user account information like names, email addresses, mailing addresses, phone numbers, and encrypted passwords (the unauthorized party however managed to decrypt passwords after the cyber attack).
 Not all of this information may have been present on your bidder account.
 Please also know that complete payment card numbers were not accessed, and we have no reason to believe auction history was affected.

 The exposure of your LiveAuctioneers credentials (i.e. login and password) could affect other online accounts you may have (if they use the same or similar credentials).
 You could also be exposed to impersonation and phishing attempts.